Raku/6.d-prep/TODO/README.md

 ## Define More Concrete Policies For Implementation of New Features

-We can probably steal the results birthed [by the same discussion in p5p thread](https://www.nntp.perl.org/group/perl.perl5.porters/2017/12/msg248481.html)

 I think the problem described in the thread matches our own current process quite a lot:

 > The language development [...] a lot of it rather boiled down to